solo-io/gloo-docs/docs/installation/install_with_helm.md

 ### Ingress & Knative
 The Gloo chart archive contains the necessary value files for each of the remaining deployment options.
-Run the following commandTo download and extract the archive to the current directory:
+Run the following command to download and extract the archive to the current directory:

 ```bash
 helm fetch --untar=true --untardir=. gloo/gloo